mehaslam/mixxxx.es/README.md

 About
 -----
 Mixxxx.es streams music from youtube via reddit and user submissions.
-It was hacked together messily in about 2 hours.
+It was initially hacked together messily in about 2 hours.
 The main intended audience for this is a few friends.

 By default it streams reddit.com/r/futuregarage and uses a simple database backend to authorise user logins in order to store user submissions.
 Admins can add boards and add/delete tunes from each board.